 Roxy seems surprised by the sounds she started at the control room.
 But according to what she said before she went in there, she wanted to create a disturbance.
 Too noisy even for Roxy?
 Clever scene with Roxy who leaves the control room and blames Jem, who was still up there to turn off the sound, when the others arrive.

-After "Deception", "Who Is He Kissing?", and "Love Is Doin' It To Me", we again see Jem sing a song about her feelings and insecurity about the situation with Rio, for the last time in the series actually.
+After songs like "Deception", "Who Is He Kissing?", and "Love Is Doin' It To Me" from earlier episodes, we now again see Jem sing a song about her feelings and insecurity about the situation with Rio, for the last time in the series actually.

 Stormer cries during the music video "Can't Get My Love Together", which is one of around 20 times a Misfit is even shown in a Jem and the Holograms music video (and Jem and the Holograms btw appear in more than half of the Misfits' videos), although Stormer does cry for Jem and the Holograms' sake in the earlier episode "Disaster" aswell.
 And btw, both in the storyboard for this music video, aswell as in that earlier episode, they mistakenly drew Roxy instead of Stormer.
 But it was changed to Stormer in retakes in "Disaster", and in this episode it worked out right away in the animation as Stormer.
 The fact that Stormer cries in this episode could be because she is the nice Misfit, which Wolfman picked up on, but as a Jem fan you might even speculate that Stormer understands Jem on a deeper level, and Stormer does say in a later episode by another writer that "love's not easy" for her.